Josh1893/alx-low_level_programming/0x00-hello_world/README.md

-This is a project will touch on;
+This is a project that will touch on;
 -Writing a script that runs a C file through the preprocessor and save the result into another file -Writing a script that compiles a C file but does not link -Writing a script that generates the assembly code of a C code and save it in an output file